Senior Dog Food Allergies: Age-Related vs Food Triggers

 Modified Elimination Diet

 The elimination diet process works the same as for younger dogs — with modifications for aging bodies.
 Take 2-3 weeks to transition to the new food (not the standard 1 week).
-Choose a novel protein the dog has never eaten (venison, duck, rabbit, kangaroo) and feed only that food for 8-12 weeks with absolutely nothing else.
+Choose a novel protein the dog has never eaten (venison, duck, rabbit, kangaroo) and stick to that food for 8-12 weeks with absolutely nothing else.
 Weekly weigh-ins are non-negotiable — check hydration, energy levels, and stool quality.
 If dramatic improvement appears by 6-8 weeks, that is meaningful data even if the full 12 weeks has not elapsed.
 For the complete protocol, see the dog elimination diet guide.

 After symptoms resolve, reintroduce old ingredients one at a time, waiting 7-14 days between each.
 If symptoms return with a specific ingredient, that allergen is confirmed.
 Blood IgE tests have only 50-70% accuracy for food allergies with high false-positive rates — the elimination diet remains the only reliable diagnostic method.